Types of Aid

 The XU Emergency Grant Fund is administered by the program committee.
-The point of origin for application will be the Office of Assistant Dean of College of Arts and Sciences.
-The Emergency Grant fund committee is responsible for reviewing, evaluating and issuing the final decision of approval or denial of the application.
+The point of origin for application will be the Office of Assistant Dean of the College of Arts and Sciences.
+The Emergency Grant fund committee is responsible for reviewing, evaluating, and issuing the final decision of approval or denial of the application.
 If approved, the Committee will determine the amount of the one-time grant.
 There is no appeal allowed.

 Students applying for emergency aid will be required to provide adequate supporting documentation of the circumstances leading to their need for emergency funds.
-For instance, if it is car repair, student must provide a legitimate mechanic’s estimate.
+For instance, if it is a car repair, the student must provide a legitimate mechanic’s estimate.

-Student must also meet the following criteria:
+A student must also meet the following criteria:

 - Current enrolled undergraduate student

 - Students must be in good academic standing with the University.